Occupational therapy tips in this article can get you started with helping your child learn basic skills and become more independent.

 If your child doesn’t have an occupational therapist, it may be helpful to see my page on goals, which will help you gain focus and direction.

-Need more OT ideas for your child right now?
-The Plano Independent School District's Special Education Services has a lot of occupational therapy tips and activities you can try right now with your child.
+In fact, the Plano Independent School District's Special Education Services has a lot of occupational therapy tips and activities you can try right now with your child.
 I think it's a great resource for parents and teachers alike.
 Click here to access that resource.

 I also have more ideas for occupational therapy on other pages on this site.
 Click here to access the page where all of them are listed.
-And be sure to check this site again from time to time as I'll be adding more ideas and activities for you to try.

 New!
 Comments